senclimate/CRO/docsrc/matlab/ug-application.rst

 Application
 ========================

-This section illustrates the application features of `pyCRO`
+This section illustrates the application features of `mCRO`

 .. toctree::
     :maxdepth: 1

-    notebooks/application_obs
-    notebooks/application_climatemodel